 Fybogel Mebeverine sachets are a medicine prescribed by doctors for irritable bowel syndrome (IBS).

 Many people experience abdominal pains, bloating, and other bowel upsets from time to time.
-The symptoms usually come and go and can be severe and distressing.
+The symptoms usually come and go but can be severe and distressing.

 Fybogel is a natural fibre from Ispaghula husks.
 Mebeverine is an antispasmodic.
 The combination of the two in sachets makes it easier to go to the toilet and reduces spasm.
-These prescription medicines are available online from Dr Fox.
+These prescription medicines are available online from Dr Fox pharmacy.

 Taking Mebeverine Fybogel is simple.
 Sachets are mixed with water and taken twice a day before food.
 An extra dose in the middle of the day can also be taken if required.
 It may be necessary to take the sachets regularly for a few days or weeks, but they are not normally needed all the time.
 Symptoms should have settled within two weeks.

 Fybogel Mebeverine is gentle treatment and unlikely to cause side effects.
 The dual action sachets add fibre to the diet and sooth the tummy.

 Irritable bowel syndrome is one of those conditions which can be difficult to understand.
 There does not seem to be one single cause for it.
 It tends to start in your twenties and then come and go, often appearing at its worst at times of stress.
 Problems starting after the age of forty are untypical and need investigation.